William White (American football)

-William Eugene White (February 19, 1966 – July 28, 2022) was an American professional football player who was a safety for eleven seasons in the National Football League (NFL).
+William Eugene White, Sr. (February 19, 1966 – July 28, 2022) was an American professional football player who was a safety for eleven seasons in the National Football League (NFL).
 He played for the Detroit Lions, Kansas City Chiefs, and Atlanta Falcons from 1988 to 1998.

 Early life

 White was born in Lima, Ohio, on February 19, 1966.
 He attended Lima Senior High School in his hometown, playing on its football and basketball teams before graduating in 1984.
 He then studied at Ohio State University, where he played as defensive back for the Ohio State Buckeyes.
 He served as its co-captain during his senior year, when he was named to the All-Big Ten Conference team.
 He played on the 1984 and 1986 teams that won the Big Ten Conference championship.
 During the 1985 season, he had the second-most interceptions (6) in the conference after Jay Norvell, before finishing third in interception return yards (85) and fifth in interceptions (5) two years later.
 White was drafted by the Detroit Lions in the fourth round (85th overall) of the 1988 NFL draft.